 The aim of the site is to perpetuate the memory of Gold's Dragoons and its members, past and present, who have joined together over the years to celebrate the spirit of military service in the United States and British Commonwealth.
 Gold's Dragoons 1660 is a fraternal military society and a 501(c)(7) corporation but is not itself a charity and contributions are not tax-deductible, although we do support The Equus Effect, a charity that supports military veterans and all those donations are tax-deductible.
 For more information on the charity click on "more" above, then on the "The Equus Effect" tab.

-Members of Gold's Dragoons are authorized to wear the scarlet, blue and gold mess dress that continues the scarlet drill uniform worn by Gold's troopers in the 1930s.
-We are also re-introducing the scarlet parade uniform, as described in the following paragraph:
+Members of Gold's Dragoons are authorized to wear the scarlet, blue and gold mess dress that continues the scarlet uniform worn by Gold's troopers in the 1930s and the scarlet parade uniform, illustrated below, which was described in the following historical paragraph:

 "Gold's Dragoons were well placed young men who loved horses, certainly as much as they loved their wives.
 They dressed in beige britches, scarlet jackets, chains of silver epaulets, wide-brimmed hats with chin straps, black leather boots and dazzling spurs."